-2. Continuing the example message flow from step 1, the SN informs the MN that the GFBR/PSER/PSDB for an SN terminated bearer cannot be fulfilled any more.
+2. Continuing the example message flow from step 1, the SN informs the MN that the GFBR for an SN terminated bearer cannot be fulfilled any more.

-3. The MN decides to inform the 5GC that NG-RAN cannot fulfill the GFBR/PSER/PSDB for a GBR QoS flow any more.
+3. The MN decides to inform the 5GC that NG-RAN cannot fulfill the GFBR for a GBR QoS flow any more.

-Editor Note: FFS whether other parameters are necessary in this clause.